In this article, we’ll uncover the most famous Chicago food items that you absolutely should not miss!

 Just as beloved as the crispy chicken itself is Harold’s Mild Sauce.

 This sweet and tangy dipping sauce can even be ordered to take home by the gallon or by the bottle.

-*Some must-eat in Chicago foods that didn’t make our list are the Original Rainbow Cone, Flaming Saganaki, and Chicago rib tips.
+*Some must-eat in Chicago foods that didn’t make our list are the Original Rainbow Cone (ice cream), Flaming Saganaki, and Chicago rib tips.
 If you’ve had either of these foods that Chicago is known for, please comment below and let us know if they’re worth trying!

 Bring Your Favorites Home

 Want to learn more about the best Chicago food?